Codecademy/docs/content/css/concepts/filter-functions/terms/brightness/brightness.md

 ## Definition

-CSS filter function that defines the brightness or darkness of an element.
+Defines the brightness or darkness of an element.

 ## Syntax